grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/okta/index.md

 At the configuration file, extend the `scopes` in `[auth.okta]` section with `offline_access`.

+{{% admonition type="note" %}}
-> **Note:** The `accessTokenExpirationCheck` feature toggle has been removed in Grafana v10.3.0 and the `use_refresh_token` configuration value will be used instead for configuring refresh token fetching and access token expiration check.
+The `accessTokenExpirationCheck` feature toggle has been removed in Grafana v10.3.0 and the `use_refresh_token` configuration value will be used instead for configuring refresh token fetching and access token expiration check.
+{{% /admonition %}}

 ### Configure role mapping